alphagov/forms/ADR/ADR025-use-aasm-to-manage-form-state.md

 - [Integrate FormStateMachine into Form model and start tracking state through events](https://github.com/alphagov/forms-api/pull/425)
 - [Change has_draft_version & has_live_version to use form state column](https://github.com/alphagov/forms-api/pull/429)

-While implementing the above, we discovered we needed to temporaryly introduce a new state to transistion from `live` to `draft` in time to take a high profile form offline and not leave it in an invalid state of `live` with no `made_live_forms` records.
+While implementing the above, we discovered we needed to temporarily introduce a new state to transition from `live` to `draft` in time to take a high profile form offline and not leave it in an invalid state of `live` with no `made_live_forms` records.
 - [add archive_live_form state machine event to transition live form to draft](https://github.com/alphagov/forms-api/pull/430)